cod3astro/neuralprot_beta/README.md

 - `get_group_probs()` remains filter-free (used by the evaluator, must run all groups)
 - `predict_single()` continues to accept and respect the `min_f1` parameter
 - The `_load_whitelist()` method loads all groups at startup (runtime filtering only)
-- No F1 scores are hardcoded in the inference file — `model_f1_scores.json` is the single source of truth
+- No F1 scores are hardcoded in the inference file, `model_f1_scores.json` is the single source of truth

 ---